AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 <a id="does-adobe-stock-have-a-pre-built-integration-with-the-_____-dam-platform-or-can-adobe-stock-build-an-integration-with-____-platform"></a>

-### Does Adobe Stock have a pre-built integration with the \_\_\_\_\_ DAM platform? (or) Can Adobe Stock build an integration with \_\_\_\_ platform?
+### Does Adobe Stock have a pre-built integration with the my DAM platform? (or) Can Adobe Stock build an integration with my platform?

 Adobe Stock is working with multiple DAM partners to create new integrations, but currently the only available integration with the [Adobe Experience Manager](https://www.adobe.com/marketing/experience-manager.html) (AEM) Assets platform.
 If you are an AEM user, see [more information here](https://experienceleague.adobe.com/docs/experience-manager-65/assets/using/aem-assets-adobe-stock.html?lang=en).

 Adobe will be happy to work with any platform provider or customer who wishes to create a new integration, and can provide technical support, sample code and architecture guidance, but does not have the resources to perform the integration work.
 If necessary, Adobe can recommend some third-party firms who can be engaged to create the integration.

-<a id="enterprise-faq"></a>

-## Enterprise FAQ

-<a id="do-i-need-to-sign-a-contract-to-build-my-enterprise-integration"></a>

-### Do I need to sign a contract to build my Enterprise integration?

-If you are an existing Enterprise customer, typically your use of the API is included in the terms of your contract.
-Please contact your sales representative if you have any doubts.

-If you are not an Adobe Stock Enterprise customer, [contact the Stock for Enterprise team](https://stockenterprise.adobe.com/).

-<a id="is-there-a-separate-cost-to-use-the-stock-api"></a>

-### Is there a separate cost to use the Stock API?

-No. Usage of the Stock API is free for all users.

-<a id="how-can-i-automate-my-stock-workflows"></a>

-### How can I automate my Stock workflows?

-All Adobe Enterprise customers have access to a Service Account integration.
-The Service Account uses special credentials to authorize and access its Adobe licenses which do not require a user to sign in.
-Subsequently, this application can perform tasks on an automated scheduled with no user interaction.

-Any Stock API may be used in an automated method.
-Examples include downloading new assets from a group’s license history, licensing assets in bulk (e.g., from a list of IDs), or integrating controls inside a corporate application which allow a non-Adobe user to download assets which have been previously licensed by a different user.

 <a id="affiliates-faq"></a>